-ChildNet conducts on-gong case file reviews to determine the quality of child welfare practice related to safety, permanency, and child and family well-being.
-These reviews include reading case files of children served under the title IV-B and IV-E plans and, in a designated sample, conducting case specific interviews with case participants.
+ChildNet conducts ongoing case file reviews to determine the quality of child welfare practice related to safety, permanency, and child and family well-being.
+These reviews include reading case files of children served under the Title IV-B and IV-E plans, and in a designated sample, conducting case specific interviews with case participants.
 Case reviews provide an understanding of what is behind the safety, permanency and well-being numbers in terms of day-to-day practice in the field and how that practice is affecting child and family functioning and outcomes.
-At the conclusion of all completed case file reviews, the CQI team member responsible for conducting the file review provides feedback and education to case managers and supervisors on documentation and quality of service delivery.
+Skillful oversight is provided by the Director of Continuous Quality Improvement in the case file review process to include review and approval of tools upon completion.
+At the end of all completed case file reviews, the CQI team member responsible for conducting the file review provides feedback and education to case managers and supervisors on documentation and quality of service delivery.
+Invitations for the debriefings are extended to Directors and internal ChildNet department staff such as Training and Service Coordination, as well as key stakeholders to include legal and DCF.
+Face-to-face consultations or debriefings are the preferred approach, however, ChildNet has a mechanism in place to provide written feedback on all case file reviews via a feedback form.
+When applicable, a Request for Action (RFA) is issued for immediate child safety concerns that require action as well as administrative items that do not rise to the level of child safety.